-Asthma is a chronic condition in which the bronchial tubes of the lungs are inflamed and produce extra mucus by contraction of the muscle around the airways, causing difficulty in breathing.
-During an asthma attack, the airways become narrower than usual and can cause difficulty breathing.
-Certain triggers, such as cold weather, smoke, air pollution, or pet dander, can make the airways swell more and cause an asthma attack.
+Asthma is a chronic (long-term) condition in which the bronchial tubes of the lungs are inflamed and there is production of extra mucus as a result of contraction of the muscle around the airways, causing difficulty in breathing.
+During an asthma attack, the airways tend to become narrower than usual, which can cause difficulty breathing.
+Certain triggers, such as cold weather, smoke, air pollution, or pet dander, can swell the airways and cause an asthma attack.
 Other triggers of asthma attacks include an emotional outburst or physical exertion.
-The severity of an asthma attack can range from mild to very serious.
-In mild attacks, symptoms get better with prompt home treatment.
-But a severe asthma attack does not improve with home treatment, it may require medical attention, or it can become a life-threatening emergency.

-1) Keep Calm -Try to remain as calm as possible while having an asthma attack.
-Stress and anxiety can worsen the symptoms.
-While waiting for the symptoms to subside or waiting for a medical team to arrive, it may be helpful to play some music or turn on the television which can make the patient feel calm.
+1) Keep Calm - One must stay as calm as possible when suffering from an asthma attack.
+Stress and anxiety can aggravate the symptoms.
+While waiting for the symptoms to subside or for medical help to arrive, it may be helpful to play some music or turn on the television to make the individual calm down.

-2) Sitting Upright - If the person is sitting in an upright position, it helps to keep their airways open so the breathing will be as unobstructed as possible.
-Be sure to avoid lying down while having an asthma attack, as this can worsen the symptoms.
+2) Sitting Upright - An individual must sit in an upright position so that their airways are open and their breathing will be as unobstructed as possible.
+One must avoid lying down during an asthma attack, as this can worsen the symptoms.

-3) Identify and Eliminate the Trigger - At some point, triggers are pretty inevitable and will be encountered in life.
-If the history of an asthma attack is known, get away from the trigger or remove the trigger, if possible.
-This will help in keeping asthma from becoming further aggravated.
-If it is not possible to completely remove or move from the asthma trigger, try breathing through the shirt or something similar that can filter the air that you are receiving.
-The list of potential asthma triggers is lengthy; some are pollen, mold, feathers, animal dander, certain foods, dust mites, smoke, exercise, dirt, gasses, illness, stress, cold weather, or windy weather, and even Acetaminophen.
+3) Identify and Eliminate the Trigger - At some point, triggers are inevitable and will be encountered in life.
+If the history of an asthma attack is known, then one must get away from the trigger or remove the trigger, if possible.
+This will help prevent asthma from becoming further aggravated.
+If it is impossible to completely remove or move from the asthma trigger, one can try breathing through the shirt or something similar that can filter the air that one receives.
+The potential asthma triggers are lengthy; some are pollen, mold, feathers, animal dander, certain foods, dust mites, smoke, exercise, dirt, gases, illness, stress, cold weather, windy weather, and even Acetaminophen.

-4) Focus On Breathing - There are different breathing methods to practice that may also help in reducing asthma symptoms, and it will be helpful during an asthma attack as well.
+4) Focus On Breathing - There are different breathing methods that one can follow that may help reduce the symptoms of asthma, and they will also be helpful during an asthma attack.

 Buteyko's Method - This method teaches how to breathe slowly and calmly through the nose instead of the mouth.
-By using this technique, the air in the body will stay warm and moist.
-This will help the airways to become less sensitive while breathing.
+Using this technique, the air in the body will stay warm and moist.
+This will help the airways become less sensitive while breathing.

 Papworth's Method -This technique uses relaxation and breathing exercises to help in learning special breath patterns.
-This method encourages more relaxed breathing and keeps us aware of the muscles used in taking air in.
+This method encourages more relaxed breathing and keeps one aware of the muscles used in taking air in.
 For example, some people use their diaphragm and nose instead of their chest and mouth.
-The Papworth method also teaches how to alter breathing according to the activity a person is doing.
+The Papworth method also teaches how to alter breathing according to a person's activity.

 Diaphragmatic Breathing - This technique focuses on breathing from the region around the diaphragm as opposed to from the chest.

-5) Use Eucalyptus Oil - Add a few drops of eucalyptus oil to a bowl of boiled water and breathe in the steam; this will help clear out blocked passageways and mucus.
+5) Use Eucalyptus Oil - A few drops of eucalyptus oil can be added to a bowl of boiled water, and the steam can be inhaled, as this will aid in clearing out blocked passageways and mucus.

-6) Try Mustard Oil - Using warmed-up mustard oil can reduce breathing trouble.
-This oil opens the passageways and helps the lungs work after rubbing it onto the chest.
-It is safe, so it is advisable to use it as much as needed to feel better.
+6) Try Mustard Oil - Using warmed-up mustard oil can offer relief from breathing trouble.
+This oil opens their passages and helps the lungs work efficiently after rubbing it onto the chest.
+It is safe, hence, it is advisable to use it as much as needed to feel better.

-7) Take Some Honey - Consuming a spoonful of honey, or mixing it into a glass of warm water, will help get rid of phlegm in the throat.
-That helps for better breathing.
+7) Take Some Honey - One can consume a spoonful of honey, or mix it into a glass of warm water, which will help the phlegm exit from the throat and aid in better breathing.

-8) Drink Hot Coffee - Hot coffee or tea can be helpful in reducing some of the symptoms if a person is suffering from an asthma attack without an inhaler.
-Try sipping some to slightly open the airways and get some relief.
+8) Drink Hot Coffee - Hot coffee or tea can be helpful in reducing some of the symptoms if a person suffers from an asthma attack without an inhaler.
+One can try sipping some hot coffee or tea to slightly open the airways and get some relief.
 While caffeine should never be used as a replacement for prescription asthma medication, it can be helpful in providing asthma relief without an inhaler for two to four hours.
-It is not advisable for asthmatics to consume large amounts of caffeine on a regular basis.
+However, it is not suggested for asthmatics to consume large amounts of caffeine on a regular basis.

-9) Seek Medical Attention - Many people do not seek emergency medical attention when they really need it because they think that their symptoms will subside before an ambulance arrives.
-Do not put off calling the emergency number or visiting the emergency room if the symptoms do not subside.
-Seek immediate emergency medical treatment if a person experiences any of the following symptoms during an asthma attack:
+9) Seek Medical Attention - Many people do not seek emergency medical attention when they need it because they think their symptoms will subside before an ambulance arrives.
+One must not put off calling the emergency number or visiting the emergency room if the symptoms do not subside.
+Immediate emergency medical treatment should be obtained if a person experiences any of the following symptoms during an asthma attack:

 If the person cannot speak except in short words or phrases.